-- I. Make sure the PC and all other peripheral devices connected to it has been powered down. - 2 Disconnect all power cords and cables. - 3.
-Locate the SODIMM 2 socket on the system board. - 4.
-Push the "ejector tabs" which are at the ends of the socket to the side.
+- 1. Make sure the PC and all other peripheral devices connected to it has been powered down. - 2.
+Disconnect all power cords and cables. - 3.
+Locate the SODIMM socket on the board. - 4.
+Note the key on the socket.
+The key ensures the module can be plugged into the socket in only one way.